Property Assessment and Taxable Value

 Current real estate listings are not used in determining true cash value of properties.

 Example 1.
-If a homeowner has owned their home since the passing of Proposal A in 1994, they could receive 2012 and 2013 values as follows:
+If a homeowner has owned their home since the passing of Proposal A in 1994, they could receive an assessment notice with values as follows:

 Assessed Value Taxable Value

 Current Year $80,000 $40,960 (previous year taxable value multiplied by the inflation rate)

 The example above shows the assessed value can remain the same, while taxable value increases due to an increase in the inflation rate.
 This is a function of Proposal A. Taxable value will increase or decrease from year-to-year, by the inflation rate, until it reaches the assessed value.